 Facilities that have order entry systems with clinical decision support (CDS) integration such as CareSelect Imaging can create R-SCAN reports using the CDS R-SCAN Registry.
 In this scenario, case review is automated by using the data clinicians enter when ordering an exam.

 The first step is to execute an agreement that allows CareSelect to send non-patient identifying data from the facility’s CDS database to the ACR.
 The facility’s CDS data are then mapped to the selected R-SCAN topic and associated indications to create baseline and post-education reports.

 Benefits of Using CDS Data: Automating performance reports for the R-SCAN topics helps to quickly identify imaging areas and potential referring groups that could benefit from education about the ordering of value-added imaging for improved patient care.
 The need for individual case review is eliminated and a project can be completed in a matter of months with more focus on the educational component of the project.

 Considerations: Practice must have CDS integrated into its ordering system in order to use this option, and the CDS R-SCAN project must select one of the existing R-SCAN topics.
-The opportunity to conduct a “practice-defined” R-SCAN topic is not currently available for CDS R-SCAN.
+The opportunity to conduct a “practice-defined” R-SCAN topic is not currently available for the CDS R-SCAN Registry.